taskma/agentdrydock-demo/README.md

    - A dedicated **Developer Helper Container** is started.
    - The project workspace is mounted into the helper via a **volume** for safe, controlled edits.

-3) **Run in Project Container**
+3) **Run in Project Container (Sandbox)**
-   - The helper uses the generated compose config to build and run the **Project Container** (ephemeral sandbox).
+   - The helper uses the generated compose config to build and run the **Project Container**.

 4) **Observe real signals**
    - Collects **stdout/stderr**, exit codes, and (optionally) test output.

 5) **Agent loop: patch → re-run → verify**
    - A “Docker Files Creator” agent (when needed) adjusts container configs.
-   - A “Build & Run” agent proposes code/config changes.
+   - A “Build & Run” agent proposes code/config changes based on real failures.
    - The helper writes patches back through the mounted volume and re-runs until verified.

 6) **Report to VS Code Output**